← All field notes

 Total hours per month: 10 to 15.

 Real anecdote.
 A solo founder hit $14K MRR with a Lovable-built app, hired one mid-level engineer off Upwork, then realized neither of them had ever shipped a production multi-tenant app before.
 They were about to add their first 5-figure customer who needed SSO.
 We spent the first month writing the auth and tenancy design together.
 I reviewed every PR in that flow.
 The engineer leveled up fast because he had someone to argue with, not just a Stack Overflow tab.
 The SSO customer closed and stayed.
-By month four the engineer was running PR review on his own, the founder dropped to the $2,500 tier, and we still talk every other week.
+By month four the engineer was running PR review on his own, the founder scaled back to the advisory-loop depth, and we still talk every other week.

-This is the tier that replaces, or buys you the time to find, a full-time technical co-founder.
-It is also the tier where the retainer language stops being accurate.
-At $12,000 a month, you are buying a fraction of a person, but they are actually in your company.
+This is the depth that replaces, or buys you the time to find, a full-time technical co-founder.
+It is also the depth where the retainer language stops being accurate.
+At $15,000 a month, you are buying a fraction of a person, but they are actually in your company.

 You get on-call for critical decisions.
 If production is down on a Saturday at 11pm, I am reachable, though "reachable" means a 30-minute response window, not a 2-minute one.
 You get code review on most non-trivial PRs, not just critical paths.

-What you still do not get for $12,000: 40 hours a week, the ability to make this person your VP of Engineering for a year, or equity.
-I have a minimum 6-month commitment at this tier because the ramp is real and the value compounds.
+What you still do not get at this depth: 40 hours a week, the ability to make this person your VP of Engineering for a year, or equity.
+I have a minimum 6-month commitment at this depth because the ramp is real and the value compounds.

 Total hours per week: around 20.
-Annual cost: $144,000.
+Annual cost: $180,000.
 Compare to a full-time senior CTO in the US in 2026, which runs $250K to $400K base plus equity plus benefits, all-in $400K to $600K loaded.
-You are buying roughly one-third the cost for two-thirds the value, assuming the person actually does the work and is not just a name on the website.
+You are buying roughly one-third to one-half the cost for the majority of the value, assuming the person actually does the work and is not just a name on the website.

 Real anecdote.
 A 12-person team, Series A, had their senior engineer quit on a Tuesday.
 The next-most-senior person was a strong IC but not ready to own architecture for a multi-tenant SaaS with three integrations.
 They needed somebody in the building inside a week.
-I went in at $12,000 a month, 20 hours, no equity, six-month minimum.
+I went in at the full embedded depth, 20 hours, no equity, six-month minimum.
 Month one I rewrote their PR template, set up a real on-call rotation, killed two vendor contracts that were duplicating each other, and hired their next senior engineer.
-By month four the new senior engineer was running the rituals and I dropped to the $5,000 tier.
+By month four the new senior engineer was running the rituals and the engagement scaled back to the hands-on depth.
 The transition out is part of the work.
 I am not trying to live on your cap table.

 Scheduled 1:1s1 per week, 60 min2 per week, 60 minDaily Slack, 2 calls/wk